UWA-SCIE2204-Marine-Systems/No-take-marine-reserves/lobster-density-inside-vs-outside-ntmr.md

 areas.

 We are also going to create functions to enable plotting of Standard Error on our plots.
-Please cooy and run these lines
+Please copy and run these lines

 ``` r
 se <- function(x) sd(x) / sqrt(length(x))